 Signs that a teen is being bullied:

-Decrease in time spent focusing on their studies and less time thinking about the future.
-The future is supposed to be an exciting prospect with things like university and careers around the corner so this could be a red flag in terms of suspecting that you child is being bullied.
+- A decrease in time spent focusing on their studies and less time thinking about the future.
+The future is supposed to be an exciting prospect with things like university and careers around the corner so this could be a red flag in terms of suspecting that your child is being bullied.

 How you can help them

-Sometimes all young people need is someone to talk to but if there is no one to turn toward, the years of a teen or young adult can be a very solitary place.
+- Understand that sometimes all young people need is someone to talk to, but if there is no one to turn toward, the years of a teen or young adult can be a very solitary place.